Chesapeake–Leopard affair

 Four crew members were removed from the American vessel and were tried for desertion, one of whom was subsequently hanged.
 Chesapeake was allowed to return home, where James Barron was court martialed and relieved of command.

 The Chesapeake–Leopard affair created an uproar among Americans.
-There were strident calls for war with Great Britain, but these quickly subsided.
+There were strident calls for war with the United Kingdom, but these quickly subsided.
 President Thomas Jefferson initially attempted to use this widespread bellicosity to diplomatically threaten the British government into settling the matter.
 The United States Congress backed away from armed conflict when British envoys showed no contrition for the Chesapeake affair, delivering proclamations reaffirming impressment.
-Jefferson's political failure to coerce Great Britain led him toward economic warfare: the Embargo of 1807.
+Jefferson's political failure to coerce the UK led him toward economic warfare: the Embargo of 1807.